barryclark/jekyll-now/about.md

 My goal for 2019 is to:

-1. Speak at a tech meetup (and hope my reputation in the tech community does not go down the drain) - Update 2019-08-22: I have booked a speaking slot with the friendly folks from [Python User Group Singapore](https://pugs.org.sg) - more details on the meetup [here](https://www.meetup.com/Singapore-Python-User-Group/events/263765155/)!
+1. ~~Speak at a tech meetup~~ (and hope my reputation in the tech community does not go down the drain)
+    - Update 2019-08-22: I have booked a speaking slot with the friendly folks from [Python User Group Singapore](https://pugs.org.sg) - more details on the meetup [here](https://www.meetup.com/Singapore-Python-User-Group/events/263765155/)!
+    - Update 2019-09-01: **Goal achieved** - I spoke at my first-ever tech meetup on 27th August 2019, and over 100 people attended my talk (a larger turnout than usual).

 2. Build up my Github portfolio
 3. Write more tech posts to document my learning journey and (hopefully) share with more people
-4. Speak at a tech conference so that I can share what I've learnt with even more people - Update 2019-08-22: I will be speaking at [Women Who Code Connect Asia 2019](https://asia.womenwhocode.dev/) in Singapore on 31st August 2019.
+4. ~~Speak at a tech conference so that I can share what I've learnt with even more people~~
+    - Update -2019-08-22: I will be speaking at [Women Who Code Connect Asia 2019](https://asia.womenwhocode.dev/) in Singapore on 31st August 2019.
 See you there!
+    - Update 2019-09-01: **Goal achieved** - I delivered my first-ever conference talk on 31st August 2019.
+Awaiting recordings from the lovely volunteers from Engineers.SG

 ### Contact me